 Visit the Local Farmers’ Markets

 Farmers’ Markets are a wonderful way to experience the local flavours of the Alberni Valley.
-Boasting 2 year-round, Saturday markets there is plenty to see, smell and taste!
-OK so if you want to taste it’s not free, but those amazing and unique flavours are just too hard to resist! (ask us how we know)
+Boasting 2 Saturday markets active year around, there is plenty to see, smell and taste!
+OK, so if you want to taste it’s not free, but the fresh and tasty treats are so WORTH IT!

 Port Alberni Farmers’ Market

 Hard-working farmers, builders, crafters and so much more.
 All year around and is a good family fun atmosphere. (source)

 Location: 6211 Cherry Creek Rd.
 (Formerly Cherry Creek School), Port Alberni (Map)

 Hours: 9:00AM – 1:00PM Saturdays (Year-round)